If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 Certain sections of the relay are reserved because they are particularly challenging and require experienced runners or a slightly faster mode of transport such as a bike!
 We are recruiting these people behind-the-scenes and you will see their names appear on the stage listings soon.

-If your initiative takes place in the UK, please go to www.carboncopy.eco and visit the Publish Your Project page to share your story.
-Here, you will discover a national collection of 1000 innovative and inspiring initiatives, big and small, for people to copy and adapt.
+Please go to www.carboncopy.eco and visit the Publish Your Project page to share your story.
+Here, you will discover a national collection of over 1000 innovative and inspiring initiatives, big and small, for people to copy and adapt.
+Please, add your story too.